eholguin1/cse15l-lab-reports/LABREPORT3.md

 ![Image](labreport3-type1.png)

-This command is searching for files that have a name "chapter" as since in the output nothing comes up because there is no files named that in `technical`.
+This command is searching for files that have a name "chapter" as since in the output nothing comes up because there is no files named that in `technical`.This is useful because it is a faster way to find files depending on if they are files or dictories.

 **Example 2**